stevechanieee/-4-DockerCompose_Swarm_Engine_CommunityEdition/README.md

 ### Interim Findings ###

-* Likely, Docker Compose and Docker CE will remain
+* Likely, Docker Compose will remain useful, particularly as pertains to Docker images for GNU Octave, and Docker Swarm may have an edge from a cyber vantage point; more exploration/investigations will follow.